rhkiswani/JavaFF/README.md

 We all know the Golden Object Oriented rule **Don't talk to strangers**

-We all know that you will never find the API/frameworks defects or magic or limitations the begging of the development.
+We all know that you will never find the API/frameworks defects or magic or limitations the at begging of the development.

-So imagine you are using an API in all your projects and after spending months or years that API you got a production issue because of it even if it so famous and mature, changing the that API would be soo hard and costy !!!
+Imagine yourself using API in all your projects for years.
+Everybody else is using it as well, it is famous and mature.
+Suddenly you have a huge production issue.
+Changing that API is too hard and costly at this stage!

+What now?

 Examples for famous bugs in very famous frameworks
 ---------------------------------------------------